Memrise

-Memrise is a British language platform that uses spaced repetition of flashcards to increase the rate of learning.
+Memrise is a British language learning app with courses in over 140 languages.
 It is based in London, UK.

-Memrise offers user-generated content on a wide range of other subjects.
-The Memrise app has courses in 35 languages and its combinations, while the website for "community courses" has a great many more languages available, including minority and ancient languages.
-As of 2018, the app had 35 million registered users.
-Memrise has been profitable since late 2016, having a turnover of $4 million monthly.
+Memrise is known for using native-speaker videos of locals pronouncing words and phrases.
+The Memrise App has courses for learners preparing for IELTS, GCSE and A-LEVEL exams and uses AI to provide test takers with feedback.
+User-generated content is available in the app, listed as "community word lists" and has many more languages, including minority and ancient languages.
+As of 2026, the app had over 87 million registered users.

 History

 Memrise was founded by Ed Cooke, a Grand Master of Memory; Ben Whately; and Greg Detre, a Princeton neuroscientist specializing in the science of memory and forgetting.
 The website launched in private beta after winning the Princeton Entrepreneurship Club 2009 TigerLaunch competition.

 In July 2010, Memrise was named as one of the winners of the London Mini-Seedcamp competition.
 In November 2010, the site was named as one of the finalists for the 2010 TechCrunch Europas Start-up of the Year.
 In March 2011, it was selected as one of the Techstars Boston startups.
 In May 2017, Memrise was named as the winner of the "Best App" award at the second edition of the Google Play awards.

-On 1 October 2012, 100 users were allowed to sign up to test a non-beta version of the website called Memrise 1.0.
 As of May 2013, a Memrise app has been available for download on both the App Store (iOS) and Google Play.

 As of January 2020, the app received $21.8 million of investments in a total of seven seed rounds.